Synovitis – The Runner’s Guide to Diagnosis, Treatment & Prevention

 - Symptoms are unrelieved or not reduced by medication within 48 hours

-- Joint symptoms recur after the medication is discontinued or the condition lasts longer than two to three weeks.
+- Joint symptoms recur after the medication is discontinued, or if the condition lasts longer than two to three weeks.

-These may indicate that additional diagnostic tests or medications need to be ordered and a further examination of the presenting condition completed.
+These situations may indicate that additional diagnostic tests or medications need to be ordered, and a further examination of the presenting condition completed.

-The tell tail sign of synovitis is swelling of the joint in question.
+The telltale sign of synovitis is swelling of the joint in question.
 It is important to rule out other causes and serious conditions that may present themselves as synovitis, outlined in the section above.
 Here are some of the steps you can expect your doctor to take when diagnosing your condition:

-- Inquire about sports or other physical activities- examine history to determine or rule out a cause, condition, or illness.
+- Inquiry into your history of sports or other physical activities, examining it in order to determine or rule out a cause, condition, or illness.

 - Complete flexion and extension movements of your limbs and joints.

-- Test range of motion of joints, reflexes, and muscle strength.
+- Tests regarding the range of motion in your joints, as well as reflexes and muscle strength.

-- Observe your gait, body movement, posture, upon standing and walking.
+- Observation of your gait, body movement, and posture upon standing and walking.

-- Palpate your joint, muscles, and surrounding tissues to test specific areas of pain.
+- Palpation of your joints, muscles, and surrounding tissues to test specific areas of pain.

-- Recommend a synovial fluid analysis– the doctor injects a numbing agent into the joint and removes some fluid (aspiration) via a needle.
-It is examined for substances and components to help the determine cause.
-This helps figure out if there is another condition in the joint that is causing your pain.
+- Recommendation of synovial fluid analysis.
+This is where the doctor injects a numbing agent into the joint and removes some fluid (aspiration) via a needle.
+It is examined for substances and components to help determine the cause of injury.
+This helps determine if there is another possible condition in the joint that is causing your pain.

-- Blood panel tests– will help determine the severity of the inflammation and overall health status of immune system, renal, and liver function.
+- Blood panel tests, which will help determine the severity of the inflammation and overall health status of your immune system, as well as renal and liver function.
 The presence of Lyme disease can also be checked by a blood sample.
-In addition, a complete blood count (CBC), erythrocyte sedimentation rate (ESR) will check for inflammation, and rheumatoid factor will check for the presence of rheumatoid arthritis.
+In addition, a complete blood count (CBC) and erythrocyte sedimentation rate (ESR) will check for inflammation, and rheumatoid factor tests will check for the presence of rheumatoid arthritis.

-- Imaging diagnostics– orders for X-rays, ultrasound, and bone scan, computerized tomography (CT) or magnetic resonance imaging (MRI) scans to examine the bone and tissue structure and composition.
+- Imaging diagnostics, including orders for X-rays, ultrasound, and bone scan, computerized tomography (CT) or magnetic resonance imaging (MRI) scans.
+These are performed to examine the bone and tissue structure, as well as composition.

-- If the knee is the joint affected, he may do a patella tap test– by pressing down above the knee the fluid will move under the knee cap.
-This will help him determine if the muscles are swollen.
+- If the knee joint is affected, a patella tap test may be performed by pressing down above the knee to gauge the movement of fluid under the kneecap.
+This will help determine if the muscles are swollen.

-Beginning a treatment plan is important even in your synovitis is intermittent.
-A health care provider may begin therapy or provide a referral to a rheumatologist, who is a medical doctor specializing in musculoskeletal and systemic autoimmune diseases.
+Beginning a treatment plan is important even in cases where your synovitis is intermittent.
+A health care provider may begin therapy or refer you to a rheumatologist: a medical doctor specializing in musculoskeletal and systemic autoimmune diseases.

-Non-steroidal anti-inflammatory drugs are the initial line of medication treatment.
-They are available over-the-counter without a prescription.
-These include ibuprofen (Motrin®) or naproxen (Aleve® or Naprosyn®) to offer temporary relief from pain and swelling.
-They accomplish this by blocking and reducing the number of inflammatory substances active in your body, such as prostaglandins and Substance P; these are the substances present in your body that cause some of the pain.
-Aspirin must be avoided due to the increased risk of developing Reye syndrome when taking it.
-This is a condition that results in acute swelling of the brain and liver in people under 20 years of age.
-Some side effects include:
+Non-steroidal anti-inflammatory drugs (NSAIDs) are the first line of medication treatment.
+They are available over-the-counter without requiring a prescription.
+These include ibuprofen (Motrin®) or naproxen (Aleve® or Naprosyn®), and they will offer temporary relief from pain and swelling.
+They accomplish this by blocking and reducing the number of inflammatory substances active in your body, such as prostaglandins and Substance P; these are the substances present in your body that cause some of the pain from synovitis.
+Aspirin should be avoided, however, due to the increased risk of developing Reye syndrome when taking it.
+This is a condition that results in acute swelling of the brain and liver, commonly affecting people under 20 years of age.
+Some side effects of this condition includes:

 - Poor appetite